josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 <SideNote>

 I haven't mentioned GitHub to this point.
-I think you should have a profile, with some things in it, probably, but I don't think it's as important as the other factors.
+I think you should have a profile, and it shouldn't look abandoned, but I don't think it's nearly as important as the other factors covered here.
 I've never gotten the impression recruiters put any stock at all into GitHub contribution stats (nor should they).

 </SideNote>